How to knit for cold weather

 Light layers means that there's plenty of air being held between the layers, which is another way of adding insulation for warmth.
 This, combined with a densely woven woolen coat or a puffer coat that's made of a synthetic shell, keeping out windchill, creates a practical combination for truly frigid weather, while still allowing me to wear my hand knit items.

-Try patterns like K's Back to School Vest (for kids), Slightly Sassy V, or the Coloring Book Tee for lightweight layers with a trim underarm for layering.
+Try patterns like K's Back to School Vest (for kids), Campus Vest (for adults), Slightly Sassy V, or the Coloring Book Tee for lightweight layers with a trim underarm for layering.

 Don't forget about windchill!